 Verifying your Aadhar card is really easy and quick, because all you need to do is access UIDAI’s official website.
 It is also important that you have an Aadhar card number for the verification to proceed.

 - Visit the official website of UIDAI. (https://uidai.gov.in).

 - Click or tap on the option ‘Aadhar services’.

 - Click or tap on the option ‘verify Aadhar’.

 - In the space provided type in your 12-digit Aadhar card number.

 - Enter your security code.

-After you have submitted, a new page will come up showing more information of your Aadhar card as long as it exists and it will also tell you if your Aadhar card has already been issued.
+Upon request, a new page will appear providing more detail about your Aadhar card as long as it exists and will also tell you if your Aadhar card has already been released.